How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

-This guide will demonstrate how to install Jupyter Notebook on Ubuntu 24.04, 22.04, or 20.04 LTS Linux releases utilizing the command-line terminal with Python and PIP.
+With the introduction out of the way, let’s explore how to install Jupyter Notebook on Ubuntu 24.04, 22.04, or 20.04 LTS using the command-line terminal.

 Update System Packages on Ubuntu Before Jupyter Notebook Installation

-Before proceeding with any major installation, it is crucial to start by refreshing the package repositories of your Ubuntu system.
+Before proceeding with any central installation, it is crucial to start by refreshing the package repositories of your Ubuntu system.
 This step prepares your system for new installations and updates.

 To update your package repositories, open your terminal and enter the following commands: